|

 remainder are for client use only.

-first two public presentations deal with fundamental issues of modern
+public presentations deal with fundamental issues of modern organizations

-The third is a reformulation of the lieutenant’s cloud, it builds upon
+a reformulation of the lieutenant’s cloud, it builds upon knowledge in the

-knowledge in the second presentation and offers additional hints at
+second presentation and offers additional hints at constructing systemic

 excellent DIFOT, we ought to make sure we are also making money as well.
 The seventh presentation was found in draw